 Searching for an apartment in Atlanta?
-Explore Atlanta apartments and houses, townhomes and condos for rent near MARTA stations for a transit-accessible lifestyle.
+Explore Atlanta apartments and other rentals near MARTA stations for a transit-accessible lifestyle.
 View our neighborhood guide to learn more about Atlanta’s different communities and the MARTA station map to see station locations.

 Near MARTA (10 minutes or less walking distance from a station)

 Downtown Atlanta is walkable, bikeable and transit-friendly and the home of Georgia State University.
 Currently there are limited grocery and shopping options besides several drug stores and the Sweet Auburn Curb Market.
 Rents tend to be cheaper downtown, but keep in mind many restaurants are closed on the weekends, but you can enjoy short walks to concerts at The Tabernacle, festivals in Centennial Olympic Park and sporting events at the Mercedes-Benz Stadium or Philips Arena.

 The Civic Center MARTA station is next to Twelve Centennial Park, which often has condos for rent.
 A large Post apartment community is currently under construction that will provide new housing options.
 Otherwise, the other rentals are east toward the Civic Center.
 Keep in mind that there isn’t any parking at the station, so living in walking distance is important if you wish to commute on MARTA.

 Popular with professionals, Midtown Atlanta is full of restaurants, nightlife, arts venues and recreation in Piedmont Park.
 Plus, it’s easy to groceries at Publix or Trader Joes.
 Be sure to also look for rentals in the historic Midtown houses and buildings south of 10th Street, where you’ll also find less expensive apartments outside the traditional apartment communities listed below.